-Our numerical results suggest that the moment-based chi-square approximations may provide poor approximations to the distributions of quadratic forms in non-central normal variables, when compared to the exact values.
-While that kind of techniques are nevertheless interesting and appealing giving their inherent simplicity, it should be noted that modern computer resources allow us to implement exact methods such as Imhof's (1961) method very efficiently.
+Our numerical results suggest that the moment-based chi-square approximation may provide a poor approximation to the distribution of a quadratic form in non-central normal variables, comparing the probabilities obtained from the Liu-Tang-Zhang approximation with the exact values.
+While those kinds of techniques are nevertheless interesting and appealing giving their inherent simplicity, it should be noted that modern computer resources allow us to implement exact methods such as Imhof's (1961) method very efficiently.
 In the numerical examples presented in this note, the cost in computer time was too small to be a determinant factor.
-The objective here was not to explain under which conditions the Liu-Tang-Zhang chi-square approximation is appropriate (however, our numerical examples may suggest when the approximation is not satisfactory), but to point out that it should be used with care, even in the upper tail of the distribution.
-In conclusion, it is possible that the Liu-Tang-Zhang approximation performs better that Pearson's method under certain conditions, but the probabilities found using that method may be relatively far from the exact probabilities.
+The objective here was not to explain under which conditions the moment-based chi-square approximation is appropriate (however, our numerical examples may suggest when the